What are 'Initiatives' ?

-'Show a progress bar?' - By default initiatives have progress bars turned on.
+'Show percentage progress?' - By default initiatives have progress bars turned on.
 This is a useful way to help visualise its progress.

-'Who can see this Initiative?' - This determines whether the initiative is private or not.
+'Should this be visible to everyone?' - This determines whether the initiative is private or not.
 At the moment, this defaults to the privacy level of the parent Key Result, however this may change in a subsequent iteration.